-According to the Oregon Health Authority (2014), the main climate impacts to health are likely to be: storms, floods, and sea level rise.
-The main health concerns resulting from these are: disruption in core services, injuries, displacement, landslides, income loss, economic instability, and mental health impacts.
-Communities that are especially vulnerable will be: low-income households, older adults, people living on steep slopes, farmers of fish and shellfish, first responders, and children and pregnant women.
-The increased smoke and particulate matter produced by wildfire are also becoming a serious health concern throughout the District.
+According to the Oregon Health Authority (2014), the main climate impacts to health are likely to be: heat, allergens, storms, and floods.
+The top health concerns will be: poor air quality, respiratory illness, heat-related illness, harmful algal blooms, recreational hazards, increased allergens, displacement, landslides, economic instability, and mental health impacts.
+Communities that will be especially vulnerable will be: low-income households and neighborhoods, communities of color, older adults, people living on steep slopes, people working in agriculture, first responders, Native Americans, young children, and pregnant women.